Cross-Reactivity & Oral Allergy Syndrome (OAS)

 What is Oral Allergy Syndrome?

-Oral Allergy Syndrome (OAS), also known as pollen-food syndrome, is an allergic reaction that occurs when your immune system recognizes similarities between pollen proteins and proteins in certain raw fruits, vegetables, and nuts.
+Oral Allergy Syndrome (OAS), also called pollen-food syndrome, happens when your immune system mistakes proteins in certain raw fruits, vegetables, and nuts for pollen proteins.
 If you’re allergic to specific pollens, eating certain foods may cause itching or tingling in your mouth, lips, throat, and ears.

-This happens because the proteins in these foods are structurally similar to pollen allergens.
-Your immune system mistakes the food proteins for pollen and triggers an allergic response.
-The condition affects 50-75% of people with birch pollen allergies and is common among those with other pollen sensitivities.
+This occurs because the proteins in these foods are structurally similar to pollen allergens — your immune system can’t tell the difference.
+About 50-75% of people with birch pollen allergies experience OAS, and it’s common with other pollen sensitivities too.

 Common Symptoms

-OAS symptoms typically appear within minutes of eating the trigger food and usually affect the mouth and throat:
+OAS symptoms usually appear within minutes of eating the trigger food and mostly affect the mouth and throat:

-• Itching or tingling of the lips, mouth, tongue, and throat
+• Itching or tingling of lips, mouth, tongue, and throat

-• Mild swelling of the lips, tongue, or throat
+• Mild swelling of lips, tongue, or throat

 • Scratchy or irritated throat